 Detailed instructions for making this black chickpeas dish are in the recipe card below, but here's a quick overview!

 Roast.
 Roast the eggplant.
 Slice in half, remove the meat of the eggplant, slicing away the seeds.
-This post gives step-by-step instructions with photos for roasting and scooping out eggplant meat.
+This roasted eggplant soup recipe gives step-by-step instructions with photos for roasting and scooping out eggplant meat.

 Sauté.
 Sauté the onion in a Dutch oven until softened.
 While it cooks, grind the mustard seeds, cumin seeds, garlic, ginger and Serrano pepper in a mortar and pestle.
 This amps up the flavors.
 Add to the pot with the onion.